jkrech/ModelNova/RockPaperScissors/AppKit-E8_USB/README.md

 ## Layer Type: Board and Layer Type: SDSIO

 The board layer implements the Hardware Abstraction Layer (HAL).
-The SDSIO layer implements the communication layer that communicates with SDSIO-Server.
+The SDSIO layer implements the communication layer that communicates with SDSIO Server.

 - `Board/AppKit-E8_M55_HP/Board_HP.clayer.yml` provides board/device drivers
 - `sdsio/usb/sdsio_usb.clayer.yml` provides the **USB Interface** for SDS I/O communication interface

 ## Build Types

-- **`DebugRec`**: Debug version of application used for recording of generated input data and results of simple checksum algorithm output data.
+- **`Debug`**: Debug version of application used for recording of ML algorithm input data (image 224 x 224) and results of ML algorithm, or playback of previously recorder ML algorithm input data and recording of results of ML algorithm.
-- **`DebugPlay`**: Debug version of application used for verification of SDS component, play back the previously recorded SDS file and verify results of simple checksum algorithm.
-- **`ReleaseRec`**: Release version of application used for recording of generated input data and results of simple checksum algorithm output data.
+- **`Release`**: Release version of application used for recording of ML algorithm input data (image 224 x 224) and results of ML algorithm, or playback of previously recorder ML algorithm input data and recording of results of ML algorithm.
-- **`ReleasePlay`**: Release version of application used for verification of SDS component, play back the previously recorded SDS file and verify results of simple checksum algorithm.

 > Note:
 >